jamf/NetSUS/README.md

 #### If you are running a Kinobi Patch Server:

-* You will need to install Kinobi 1.1 after upgrading to NetSUS 5.0, available at:
+* Kinobi 1.0 is incompatible with NetSUS 5.0.
+You will need to install Kinobi 1.1 after upgrading to NetSUS 5.0, available from:
 <https://github.com/mondada/kinobi/releases/download/1.1/KinobiInstaller_1.1.run>

 **Only Intel-based Macs can use a NetBoot server hosted by the NetSUSLP.**